qilingframework/rtfd.io/docs/ida.md

 ![](img/ida7.png)

-- To watch Memory, click `View Memory` and input address and size of memory
+- To watch Memory, click `View Memory` and input address and size of memory.

 ![](img/ida8.png)